-Procedure for Dealing with Allegations of Peer on Peer Abuse
+Procedure for Dealing with Allegations of Child on Child Abuse

-When an allegation is made by a pupil against another student, or about a peer on peer incident they have witnessed or been a part of, members of staff should consider whether the complaint raises a safeguarding concern.
+When an allegation is made by a pupil against another pupil, or about a child on child incident they have witnessed or been a part of, members of staff should consider whether the complaint raises a safeguarding concern.
 If there is a safeguarding concern the Designated Safeguarding Lead (DSL) should be informed.